 - 29. The subject to approval flag will be lifted, and the scheme advertised online and on course search, once it has fully completed the approval process.
-The Academic Registry QA team will communicate the decision to the proposing department(s) and to relevant service departments. - 2.5 Non-Executive Approval Pathway

-- 1. The 'Non-Executive' approval pathway is for proposals where there are no resource implications and therefore sign off is not required by the University Executive Group.
+The Academic Registry QA team will communicate the decision to the proposing department(s) and to relevant service departments. - 2.5 Non-Executive Approval Pathway - 1.
+The 'Non-Executive' approval pathway is for proposals where there are no resource implications and therefore sign off is not required by the University Executive Group.
 Proposals considered via the non-executive approval pathway should include: - (i) New provision in an existing area (drawn from existing module provision) - (ii) New Major/Minor combinations and Joint Honours schemes. - 2.
 Proposals following the non-executive pathway will be considered by the Portfolio Planning Committee (PPC) and can be approved by a relevant Faculty Approval Panel (a sub-group of FAAC) which will be scheduled as necessary. - 3.
-Departments should consult with the Faculty Pro Vice-Chancellor, Planning and Global Marketing and Student Recruitment before submitting a proposal for a new scheme.
-Academic departments should also consult the Academic Registry QA Team to ascertain which approval pathway should be followed.
+Departments should consult with the Academic Registry QA link before submitting a proposal to determine the most appropriate approval route.
+Departments should consult with the Faculty PVC, Planning Department, Marketing, Recruitment, Development & International, Information Services, the Library, Timetable Office, Estates & Facilities (including Accommodation Office) and the Academic Registrar in order to seek their input into the proposal documentation; these services will be required to supply a short statement within the relevant Scheme Development Form.
+Contact details for each of these departments can be found in the Guidance section in each SDF form.